Reinventing the parkade with a sustainable parking design in Calgary

 Each floor has the appropriate height of an office or apartment-building level, which is one and a half times higher than one finds in a typical parkade.
 This imparts a freedom upon the space — its future use is not prescribed or constrained.

-With a schedule to be finished construction in spring 2021 and open to the public later that year, the 9th Avenue Parkade and Platform Innovation Centre has sparked conversations about the future of driving and parking, and land usage in urban neighborhoods.
+Since the construction finished in 2021 and opened to the public, the 9th Avenue Parkade and Platform Innovation Centre has sparked conversations about the future of driving and parking, and land usage in urban neighborhoods.
 The story was featured on CNN, and serves as a powerful calling card for CMLC, Platform, the Calgary Parking Authority, and the City of Calgary — all of whom have a stake in how the story of the urban commute unfolds.

 We’d love to get to know you